-Jascha Heifetz and David Oistrakh started at the age of five, though the young Jascha was presented a violin at the age of 3!
+Jascha Heifetz and David Oistrakh started at the age of five, though the young Jascha was presented with a violin at the age of 3!

 Yehudi Menuhin started at the age of four.

 In any case, the child’s response to the instrument was crucial in the decision to start taking lessons.
-The young Yehudi was so upset when given a toy violin when a small child that he broke it into pieces!
+The young Yehudi was so upset when given a toy violin when a small child broke it into pieces!
 He really expected a true instrument even at four years old…